utkarshmalik19/ecommerce-app/README.md

 ## Prerequisites

-Before cloning the repositor, ensure you have met the following requirements:
+Before cloning the repository, ensure you have met the following requirements:

 - [Node.js](https://nodejs.org/) installed for the frontend.
 - [Java](https://www.java.com/) and [Maven](https://maven.apache.org/) for the backend.